 Jessie sat down with Caleb and his family.
 Junior and Penny stared at her for a moment.
 Caleb said, “Knock it off you two.”
 At first Caleb was seriously angry at Jessie.
 Now he just felt bad for her.
 “She’s down on her luck.
 What did Mom always say about people down on their luck?”

 “Show them kindness and show them love,” Junior and Penny said in harmony.
 His wife had been so kind.
-She served at a soup kitchen on weekends, bringing him there when he wasn’t traveling for work.
-He remembers when she and him traveled together in their youth to Cianwood City to help out with their medical missions.
-He helped them build their new pharmacy while she tended to injured Pokemon and helped others in need along the way.
+She served at a soup kitchen on weekends; she brought him there whenever he wasn’t traveling for work.
+He remembered when they had traveled together to Cianwood City to help out with medical missions.
+He helped them build their new pharmacy while Lydia tended to injured Pokemon.

 “That’s right, and she’s in need so we’ll show her kindness,” Caleb said.

-Jessie still felt weird about this whole thing.
-She was just robbing this man and now he’s offering her a meal.
+Jessie felt weird about this whole thing.
+She just had robbed this man and now he’s offered her a meal.
 She had no idea what to think of such naivete.